-*Difficulty: only for people in good shape.
-The tour is not recommended for those with back, knee or health issues.
+Moderate.
+Only for people in good physical shape.
+Good balance is required and good hiking boots are necessary.
+This tour is not recommended for people with back, knee or other health issues.

 For those do not select the pickup option in the booking engine: The tunnel is located less than 30 minutes drive (approximately 30 km) from Reykjavík, Iceland and accessible by all vehicles.
 Driving from Reykjavík east on Route 1 and drive for about 18 km.
 Turn right onto Route 39 (Þorlákshöfn) and drive for another 12 km.
 The parking area will be on your left hand side.
 Click here for a Google Map.
 The GPS coordinates are: N.63º 56.407 / W. 021º 23.742